RidwanAz/Darey.io_Devops_Project/Git_project/README.md

   - Creating a repository from your local environment
   - Creating Personal Access Token (PAT)
   - Creating a repository on github
   - Clonning a repository from your local environment
+  - Committing and Pushing to changes to your remote location (github)
+  - Working with branches